ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Regression and structural models attempt to incorporate external variables and can provide an estimate of the uncertainty of the predicted enrollment.
 However, the difficulty of acquiring adequate time-series data for all necessary variables often limits them.
-Even when data is available, it is often of poor quality (e.g., population estimates in the American Community Survey are only available at the tract level) or are the the wrong granularity (e.g., unemployment rates are usually available at the county level).
+Even when data is available, it is often of poor quality (e.g., population estimates in the American Community Survey are only available at the tract level) or are the wrong granularity (e.g., unemployment rates are usually available at the county level).
 Also, including too many exogenous variables can lead to statistical problems like multicollinearity or overfitting of the prediction to the historical data.

 Another limitation of using these models for school- and district-level projections is data availability.